minkezhang/giga/README.md

 ----

-The most desired feature of this library for the author are the file operations which alters the file length -- if these are to be implemented successfully, this would make implementing various file editors to be a much less work-intensive process, as the problems of dealing with varing file lengths are abstracted away into the library; we therefore chose to represent the file as a _doubly-linked list_.
+The most desired feature of this library for the author are the file operations which alters the file length -- if these are to be implemented successfully, this would make the work of file editor development to be a much less work-intensive process, as the problems of dealing with varing file lengths are abstracted away into the library; we therefore chose to represent the file as a _doubly-linked list_.

 ### Concurrent Doubly-Linked List